matty-plumski/MattsResBazSite/content/post/sensitive.md

 comments: false  # Show comments?
 ---

 # Collecting Sensitive Data (in Qualtrics)

 In most cases when collecting personal or sensitive data, it's important to keep survey responses separate from any identifying data such as an email address.
 This helps ensure good data hygeine and mitigates risks if there happens to be an unfortunate data breache.

-If there's no need to collect personally identifiable data, best practice is not to ask for it.
+If there's no need to  identifiable data, best practice is not to ask for it.
 Remember the principle, **only collect what you need**!

 However, there are cases where you may need or want to preserve the option to align deidentified survey data with contact information, or other information, from your survey respondentes.
 For example, you might need to compare a participant’s response from one survey to the next in a longitudinal study; or there might be a good reason why you need to follow up with them.